How is the Easter in Poland. Traditions, Eggs and Basket

-The people are carrying huge cross in order to contemplate and take part in Jesus passion.
+The people are carrying a huge cross in order to contemplate and take part in Jesus passion.
 Some crosses bear a figure of Christ.

-Other symbols of Good Friday include black cloth used to cover the cross, paintings and statues in churches and some homes to signify mourning.
+Other symbols of Good Friday include black cloth used to cover the cross, paintings, and statues in churches and some homes to signify mourning.

 Many people are fasting during that day in Poland.
-Usually they do not eat meat, not going to parties or drinking alcohol.
+Usually, they do not eat meat, not going to parties or drinking alcohol.

 Holy Saturday (Polish: Wielka Sobota) - 20th of April, 2019